utopia-repository/netdata-go.d.plugin/modules/squidlog/README.md

 - LTSV
 - RegExp

-RegExp is the slowest among them but it is very likely you will need to use it if your log format is not default.
+RegExp is the slowest among them, but it is very likely you will need to use it if your log format is not default.

 ## Known Fields